Bilevel methods for image reconstruction: Upper-Level Loss Function Design

 The task-based nature of bilevel typically makes regularizers or constraints on \params unnecessary (see \sref{sec: filter constraints} for common options for other forms of learning).
 However, there are two general cases where a regularizer on \params is useful in the upper-level loss function.
 First, a regularizer can help avoid over-fitting when the amount of training data is insufficient for the number of learnable hyperparameters.
 This is often the case when learning space-varying parameters that have similar dimensions as the input data, \eg, \citep{haber:2003:learningregularizationfunctionals,delia:2020:bilevelparameteroptimization, hintermuller:2020:dualizationautomaticdistributed, sixou:2020:adaptativeregularizationparameter}.
 In such cases, the regularization often takes the form of a 2-norm on the learned hyperparameters, $\normsq{\params}_2$.

-Second, some problems require application-specific constraints.
-Many such constraints do not require a regularization term.
-For example, non-negativity constraints on tuning parameters are easily handled by redefining the tuning parameter in terms of an exponential, as in \eqref{eq: bilevel for analysis filters}, and box constraints are common and easy to incorporate with a projection step if using a gradient-based method.
+Second, some problems require application-specific constraints, \eg, \citep{chambolle:2021:learningconsistentdiscretizations} incorporates constraints in the upper-level loss to ensure that the learned parameters are valid interpolation kernels.
+Many other hyperparameter constraints do not require a regularization term, For example, non-negativity constraints on tuning parameters are easily handled by redefining the tuning parameter in terms of an exponential, as in \eqref{eq: bilevel for analysis filters}, and box constraints are common and easy to incorporate with a projection step if using a gradient-based method.
 Constraints that require sparsity on the learned parameters may benefit from regularization in the upper-level loss function.

-An example of an application-specific constraint is found in \citep{ehrhardt:2021:inexactderivativefreeoptimization,sherry:2020:learningsamplingpattern}.
-The application in both papers is MRI reconstruction with a data-fit term and a variational regularizer.
+An example of an application-specific constraint is found in \citep{ehrhardt:2021:inexactderivativefreeoptimization,sherry:2020:learningsamplingpattern}, which consider MRI reconstruction with a data-fit term and a variational regularizer.
 Both papers extend the bilevel model in \eqref{eq: bilevel for analysis filters} to include part of the forward model in the learnable parameters, \params.
 Specifically, \citep{ehrhardt:2021:inexactderivativefreeoptimization,sherry:2020:learningsamplingpattern} learned the sparse sampling matrix for MRI.
 (Ref.~\citep{sherry:2020:learningsamplingpattern} additionally learns tuning parameters for predetermined filters, whereas \citep{ehrhardt:2021:inexactderivativefreeoptimization} sets the tuning parameters and filters and learns only the sampling matrix.)
 Here, the forward model is

 where \mF is the DFT matrix and $s_i$ are learned binary values that specify whether a frequency location should be sampled.